st3v3nmw/obsidian-spaced-repetition/docs/docs/en/notes.md

 ### Selecting a Note for Review

+There are a few ways to open a note for review:

 - Open a note via the standard Obsidian features
-- Doubled click on a note title from the Note Review Queue
+- Double click on a note title from the Note Review Queue
 - Click on the `Spaced Repetition Status Area` in the status bar at the bottom of the screen
 - Select the command [Open a note to review review](plugin-commands.md)